Tish was there (from A Femme d’un Certain Age), and she was as elegantly beautiful and charming as always!

 I tried my humble level best to do justice to the event by being understatedly appropriate.
 The dress code was “business elegant”, which wasn’t really the most help I’ve ever had.
 Some guests interpreted that guideline in ways that seemed… very… non-businessy… It was interesting!

-My cardigan was actually an older one, from Eileen Fisher (very similar to this).
+I can’t possibly recommend the black dress from Lands’ End highly enough.
+Flattering, comfortable, well-made… it ticks all of the important LBD boxes.
+My cardigan was actually an older one, from Eileen Fisher.
 I wore pearl jewelry because the details all over my scarf are strands of pearls, and I always like to have a sort of theme that ties everything together, at least for my own appreciation.
 And I was delighted to be wearing moderate heels.
 Once everybody was packed into the event rooms, your feet were almost impossible to see, so comfort was much more important than any other factor.

 The party was, in fact, complete insofar as I saw 2 women fall off of their shoes, and there was 1 very inebriated guest crying in the Ladies Room.
 It seems like these things always happen at big events…